If you are looking to buy or adopt a Chesapeake Bay Retriever, you can view our :

-View Chesapeake Bay Retriever Dogs and Puppies for sale on the Pets4Homes website.
+Chesapeake Bay Retriever for sale section

 Belonging to the working gundog types of dogs, the Chesapeake Bay Retriever or CBR at is sometimes abbreviated to, is fond of being in water as much of the time as possible!
 It was developed in the 19th century as a pet and working dog and its temperament lends it to both of these very well indeed.